gear-foundation/academy/docs/03-intermediate/01-course-content.md

 3. Handling of Delayed Messages:
 - In-depth exploration of delayed messages;
-- Resolution of issues related to lack of response through the use of delayed messages;
+- Resolution of issues related to the absence of responses through the use of delayed messages;
 - Testing of the program featuring delayed messages.